Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

 Then, the (model free) \textit{spot (or instantaneous) variance} of the logarithmic price $P$ at time $t$ is\footnote{We consider spot variance in \emph{calendar time} (instead of some intrinsic time) as this conveniently allows to link it to the trading intensity and tick variance as later formalized in Proposition \ref{prop:vola_decomposition}.}

-In this paper, we are interested in estimating the variance within a given time period $[0,T]$, where we focus on the case of $T$ being one trading day, i.e., the daily return is given by $r_{\mbox{ daily}}:=r\left(0,T\right)=P\left(T\right)-P\left(0\right)$.
-Here, this variance is measured by the \textit{integrated variance} (IV) associated with the logarithmic price process $P(t)$ over the interval $[0,T]$ \citep{barndorff2002a, andersen2006} and it is given by
+In this paper, we are interested in estimating the price variability within a given time period $[0,T]$, where we focus on the case of $T$ being one trading day, i.e., the daily return is given by $r_{\mbox{ daily}}:=r\left(0,T\right)=P\left(T\right)-P\left(0\right)$.
+Here, this price variability is measured by the \textit{integrated variance} (IV) associated with the logarithmic price process $P(t)$ over the interval $[0,T]$ \citep{barndorff2002a, andersen2006}.
+Formally, the IV is defined as

-Proposition \ref{prop:IVvola} and the discussion after Theorem \ref{prop:bias} provide a more formal justification for the IV as our object of interest given that it equals the (conditional) variance of the daily asset return.
+Proposition \ref{prop:IVvola} below provides a more formal justification for the IV as our object of interest given that in expectation, it equals the variance of the daily asset return.